ViralTexts/gtr-clusters/clusters/18420416-sn83016348-TheWorldIsAgreeable.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-out $7: The number used in France last year was
-100,500, in value (shell) $44,800.
-Theaverage value

-of large cameos made in Paris, is about one dollar}

 twelve anda half cents each.
 The whole value of
 eameos made in Paris last year, was about $200,000.
 In England not more than six persons are engaged in